dyso-project/dyso_p4/README.md

 * SDE-9.2.0 (-> Makefile may not work over SDE-9.7.0.
 See [control/dyso/cpp/Makefile](https://github.com/dyso-project/dyso_p4/blob/main/control/dyso/cpp/Makefile).)
 * PcapPlusPlus v22.XX atop DPDK v20.11 (-> See [control/dyso/pcpp](https://github.com/dyso-project/dyso_p4/tree/main/control/dyso/pcpp))

+### :exclamation: Recent Update (30 Nov, 2022)
+:bulb: We updated our code to be runnable on SDE >= 9.7.0.
+Note that we leverage multi-pipeline (2 pipes) Tofino ASIC.
+Unfortunately, we found the recent SDE has an issue of multi-pipeline p4 programs (also discussed in Intel Connectivity Academy Forum).
+For example, your p4 program would not find any valid ports or drivers.
+To handle this, please follow the instructions:
+1. Compile dyso.p4.
+2. Update the configuration file in the directory `$SDE/install/share/p4/targets/tofino/dyso.conf`, remove pipe 2 and 3.
+3. After two steps, you can run the program, i.e., `./run_switch_d -p dyso`, or run the bash scripts we provide.

 ## Query generator
 ![QueryGen](/misc/querygen.jpg)